Rockies vs. Red Sox: Betting Trends, Records ATS, Home/Road Splits

 Rockies Recent Betting Performance

-- The Rockies have compiled a 4-1-0 record against the runline over their previous 10 games (bookmakers set runlines in five of those games).
+- The Rockies have put together a 3-1-0 record against the spread over their past 10 matchups (bookmakers set runlines in four of those games).
+Colorado's last three games have finished below the set point total, and the average over/under during that streak was 11.

 Rockies Betting Records & Stats

-- Colorado has been at least a +180 moneyline underdog eight times this season, but was upset in all of those games.
+- Colorado has been at least a +185 moneyline underdog six times this season, but was upset in all of those games.

-- The moneyline set for this matchup implies the Rockies have a 35.7% chance of coming away with a victory in the contest.
+- The Rockies have an implied victory probability of 35.1% according to the moneyline set for this matchup.

-- Colorado and its opponents have gone over the total this season in 28 of its 66 opportunities.
+- So far this season, Colorado and its opponents have hit the over in 28 of its 67 games with a total.

 - The Rockies have posted a record of 8-4-0 against the spread this season.